A Benchmark Construction and Evaluation Framework for Specialist Domains: Case Study on Defense-related Documents: Prompts

 \subsection{Style-Conditioned Q\&A Generation Prompts}

-We generate each candidate instance by prompting an instruction-tuned LLM with an evidence context and a style-specific template.
+We generate each candidate instance by prompting the dataset-construction model listed in \Cref{tab:core-model-choices} with an evidence context and a style-specific template.
 In all prompts below, \texttt{\{context\}} is replaced with the selected evidence passages (concatenated).
-Our default dataset-construction runs use \texttt{openai/gpt-4o}.